j3ssie/metabigor/README.md

 ## Main features

 - Searching information about IP Address, ASN and Organization.
-- Wrapper for running masscan and nmap on IP target.
+- Wrapper for running rustscan, masscan and nmap on IP/CIDR.
+- Finding more root domains by searching certificate information on crt.sh
+- Get Summary about IP address (powered by [@thebl4ckturtle](https://github.com/theblackturtle))
-- Do searching from command line on some search engine.
+- Do searching from the command line on some search engine.

 ## Example Commands